 “In a month of days, I levelled the whole of Elam.
 I deprived its fields of the sound of human voices, the tread of cattle and sheep, the refrain of joyous harvest songs.
 I turned it into a pasture for wild asses, gazelles and all manner of wild animals.”
 This inscription from an Assyrian palace tells us about the destruction.
 Only decades later, the Medes would bring the same kind of destruction to the Assyrian civilization.

-Read more about how we rated the Chogha Zanbil and other sites at our UNESCO World Heritage Site Review.
+Read more about how we rated Chogha Zanbil and other World Heritage sites at our UNESCO World Heritage Site Review page.

 The orange red bricks perfectly contrast the blue sky.
 As you walk around the ziggurat in the burning sun, the 3,500-year-old 53-meter-high building provides a passageway through time.
 Much of the ziggurat looks like it was built only yesterday.
 The site is even more magical at dawn or dusk, when the orange sky complements the warm colours of the ziggurat.

 This results in an appreciation of 4 out of 5 for beauty.